Dame121/NexNote-AI-Assistant/README.md

 - **Load Chat**: Resume previous discussion
 - **Delete Chat**: Remove conversation history
 - **Export Chat**: Save conversation (via browser)

+### 💾 Chat History (Saved Automatically)

+- The application saves chat conversations automatically on the server so you can resume or review them later.
+- Saved chat files are stored in the `chat_history/` directory in the project root.
+This directory is git-ignored by default (`.gitignore`) so your conversations and any sensitive data are not committed to source control.
+- File format: each saved conversation is stored as a JSON file named with a timestamp-like id (for example `20251109_143022.json`) containing metadata (title, timestamp) and an array of message objects ({ role, content, timestamp }).
+- Clearing history:
+  - From the web UI: use the **Delete Chat** action to remove individual conversations.
+  - From the server: remove files in the `chat_history/` folder.
+Example (PowerShell):
+    ```powershell
+    # Delete all saved chats (irreversible)
+    Remove-Item -Path .\chat_history\* -Force
+    ```
+- Exporting chats:
+  - Use the **Export Chat** action in the UI to copy or download a conversation in JSON format.
+  - You can also directly read the JSON files from `chat_history/` to process or back them up.
+- Privacy note: chat history may contain sensitive information from uploaded documents or your prompts.
+Treat `chat_history/` files as sensitive and do not share them publicly.

 #### Progress Tracking